ryancalhoun/redis-hive/README.md

 DNS lookup on a headless service.
 Any hive instance that starts up in a new pod will be able to discover the current hive membership and quickly identify the leader.
 During an election phase, the candidates exchange their timestamps of the start of the election.
 The first candidate to initiate the election will win, with the alphabetically first IP address serving as the tiebreaker.
-This will work even if the nodes in the cluster do not have their system clocks in sync.
+Generally, we expect the nodes in a Kubernetes cluster to have their system clocks synced, but this is not strictly necessary.

 ```mermaid
 graph TD;